Why You Need a Post-Cyber Weekend Holiday Marketing Strategy

 Flows are always a crucial ingredient since they help you easily respond to the behaviors of your shoppers without taking any incremental actions.

 Now, for that new recipe you’re thinking about testing this year—the experiment.

 Since the holiday marketing season is so competitive and the stakes are high, it can be daunting to think about testing or trying a new approach.
-While you’re following that tried and true recipe, add a dash of something new to see if it kicks things up a notch.
+But while you’re following that tried and true recipe, add a dash of something new to see if it kicks things up a notch.

 Try something like a discount-focused campaign test on a Saturday or Sunday during December this year.
-Test out that free-shipping or expedited-shipping offer you’ve been contemplating.
-Or try out a buy online, pickup in-store offer if you have a physical storefront and encourage people to visit your brand in person—they may just find a few more things they like while they’re picking up their last-minute holiday gifts.
+Test out that offer for a free gift with purchase you’ve been contemplating.
+Or try out a buy online pickup in-store offer if you have a physical storefront—last-minute gifters will thank you for providing a safe option for in-person shopping amid unpredictable shipping times.